-In honor of Pick Strawberries Day (May 20), visit a local farmers’ market or a farm near you and grab a several pints of this springtime favorite.
+In honor of Pick Strawberries Day (May 20), grab several pints of this springtime favorite.
 Invite your kids’ friends to come along for the ride, and then head home and have your own Iron Chef episode.
 Take pics on the trip and at home, and let the kids eat their strawberry-inspired creations.
 Yum!

 May is National Bike Month—a perfect time to grab a bike and tour the block or town.
 Enjoy the sun, fresh air, and warm breeze on your face as you spend time with the kids and get in some exercise, too!

 May is home to Nurses’ Week, National Police Week, and National Emergency Services Week—a great time to thank those who help strangers and friends every day.
-Encourage kids to say thanks to a nurse, police officer, or other first responder if they’ve lent a hand or just because.
-Make a family donation to a related cause.
+Encourage kids to write notes or draw pictures to say thanks to a nurse, police officer, or other first responder.
+If possible, make a family donation to a related cause.
 It’s a great way to teach kids to show appreciation for people who help others—they’re the real-life superheroes in the world.